nikoheikkila/publicator/README.md

 ### Upcoming

 - Interactive UI
-- Rolls back the project to its previous state in case publishing fails
 - Opens a prefilled GitHub Releases draft after publish
 - See exactly what will be executed with preview mode, without pushing or publishing anything remotely